Viewpoint Collaborates with Compass Charter Schools to Spotlight Scholar-Centric Education and Exceptional Outcomes

 Viewpoint is an educational program dedicated to exploring timely topics and pressing issues across various industries.
 Hosted by Dennis Quaid, the program offers viewers an in-depth look into the latest advancements, innovations, and trends shaping our world today.

-About Compass Charter Schools: Compass Charter Schools is a WASC and NCAA accredited charter school providing personalized education solutions, offering online and in-person oin person wrap-around programs options that prioritize the individual needs and interests of each scholar student.
+About Compass Charter Schools: Compass Charter Schools is a WASC and NCAA accredited charter school providing personalized education solutions, offering online and in-person options that prioritize the individual needs and interests of each scholar.
 With a commitment to diversity, equity, and inclusion, Compass Charter Schools provides a comprehensive and inclusive educational platform that empowers students to thrive academically and personally.

 Media Contact